a-rosenberg/cookbook/recipes/almond-flour-muffins.md

 ### instructions
 1. Preheat oven to 350F.
-1. Whisk together the dry ingredients and the wet ingredients separately.
-Mix until just combined.
+1. Whisk together the dry ingredients and the wet ingredients separately (larger bowl for the dry).
+Add the wet to the dry and mix until just combined.
-1. Setup muffin tin with 12 cups and fill to the brim.
-If using chocolate chips, stop halfway through filling them and mix in the chocolate until evenly distributed.
+1. Setup muffin tin with 12 cups and fill the batter to the brim.
+If using chocolate chips, stop halfway through filling the cups and mix the chocolate into the batter until evenly distributed before finishing filling.
-1. Cook for 30-32 minutes.
-Let cook in the tin for a minute or two until cool enough to handle then carefully remove and place on a cooling rack.
+1. Once preheated, cook for 30-32 minutes.
+Let cool in the tin for a minute or two until cool enough to handle then carefully remove and place on a cooling rack.
 Once completely cooled (30-60 minutes), stored in a sealed container in the fridge.
 1. When ready to eat, microwave for 20-30 seconds (depent on microwave, we have a weak one so use 30 seconds).

 ### notes